Building Your Team

 - Ensure consistent and effective communication with attendees and stakeholders.

-This role oversees the practical elements of an event, such as venue setup and pack down, transportation, equipment, signage, and seating.
+This role oversees the practical elements of an event, such as venue set up and pack down, transportation, equipment, signage, and seating.
 They will be the main point of contact for most contractors and are responsible for overall health and safety planning.

-Key Responsibilities:
+Key responsibilities:

-- Schedule and liaise with event staff, contractors, vendors, venue staff, security, and other stakeholders to ensure an efficient flow of operations throughout the setup, delivery and pack down stages of an event.
+- Schedule and liaise with event staff, contractors, vendors, venue staff, security, and other stakeholders to ensure an efficient flow of operations throughout the set up, delivery and pack down stages of an event.

 - Ensure all necessary event equipment and supplies are available and functional when required.

-Production Manager
+Production manager

-For events that require audio-visual production installations, the Production Manager will make decisions and be responsible for the build, operation, and pack down of these event elements, working closely with contractors.
+For events that require audio-visual production installations, the production manager will make decisions and be responsible for the build, operation, and pack down of these event elements, working closely with contractors.

-Key Responsibilities:
+Key responsibilities:

 - Liaise with event staff and contractors around production aspects.